Horsehay and Dawley railway station

-Horsehay and Dawley railway station was a station in Horsehay, Shropshire, England.
+Horsehay and Dawley railway station is a heritage railway station in the town of Dawley and village of Horsehay in the Telford and Wrekin borough of Shropshire, England.

+History

 The station was opened in 1859, closed in 1962, then reopened in 1976 as part of the Telford Steam Railway.
 Originally, the station was on the former Wellington and Severn Junction railway.
 It consisted of one platform with a signal box at the end of the platform controlling access to the goods yard.
 It is now the working base of the Telford Steam Railway.

+Current heritage use

+The station is the current southern terminus of the Telford Steam Railway alongside the adjacent Spring Village station and occupies part of the former Wellington to Craven Arms Railway.
+It is hoped that the line can be extended from Horsehay and Dawley to the site of Ironbridge power station.
+This would see new stations opened at Doseley, Lightmoor, Coalbrookdale and close to Buildwas for Ironbridge which includes proposals for a park and ride with passenger services between Ironbridge and Birmingham New Street.